IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 ### Constructs

-- Are one or more components, which requires specific layout or visuals.
+- Are one or more components, which requires specific layout or presentation.
 - Are complex and self-contained.
 - Can be nested inside other constructs.
 - *Examples: Accordions, Cards, Dialogs, Tables.*